 Female Heroines (20 Characters)

 The Female Heroines are the protagonists of this larp.
 They are the paying customers who come to the park to have their romantic fantasies fulfilled.
-The women are people who live most of their days in the real world, perhaps they work, have a family or are famous for something.
+They are people who live most of their days in the real world, perhaps they work, have a family or are famous for something.
 The one thing they all have in common is that they love Austen, everything from die hard readers to someone who has seen a movie or two, and they want to experience her world.

 The Heroines come in three categories: